 Note 12 - Common stock warrants

-On August 21, 1998, the Company filed for voluntary reorganization with the United States Bankruptcy Court for the Northern District of California, and on January 11, 2000, the Companys Plan of Reorganization was approved.
-Among other things, the Companys Plan of Reorganization allowed creditors and claimants to receive new Series A, B, C, and D warrants in settlement of their prior claims.
-The warrants expire on May 11, 2038.
+The Companys Plan of Reorganization, which was approved by the United States Bankruptcy Court for the Northern District of California on January 11, 2000, provided for the creditors and claimants to receive new warrants in settlement of their claims.
+The warrants expire May 11, 2038.

 In 2009, the Company entered into an Investment Banking agreement with Network 1 Financial Securities, Inc. and a related Strategic Advisory Agreement with Lenox Hill Partners, LLC with regard to a potential merger with a cancer development company.
 In conjunction with those related agreements, the Company issued 689,159 Series H ($7) Warrants, with a 30-year life.
 The warrants are subject to cashless exercise based upon the ten-day trailing closing bid price preceding the exercise as interpreted by the Company.

-As of December 31, 2020 and 2019, the weighted average contractual life for all Mentor warrants was 17.5 years and 18.5 years, respectively, and the weighted average outstanding warrant exercise price was $2.11 and $2.11 per share, respectively.
+As of June 30, 2020 and December 31, 2019, the weighted average contractual life for all Mentor warrants was 18.0 years and 18.5 years, respectively, and the weighted average outstanding warrant exercise price was $2.11 and $2.11 per share, respectively.

 The following table summarizes Series B and Series D common stock warrants as of each period: